Treemap chart

 1. In Dashboards Dashboards, create a dashboard.

-2. Select and, in the Snippets section of the menu, select Metrics > Chart average CPU across all hosts.
+2. Select and, in the Library section of the menu, select Chart average CPU across all hosts.

-3. In the section edit panel, select the Visual tab and select Line.
+3. In the edit panel, select the Visual tab and select Line.

-7. Define the override for the displayed metric.
+6. Define an override for the displayed metric.
 You can observe your changes in the Y-axis of the chart.

-• Displayed unit displays Auto.
-You can change it to a different unit, such as One to instead display the result as a fraction of 1.
+• Turn on Convert to try conversions settings.
+For example, change Auto to One to display the result as a fraction of 1.

 • Decimals displays the default number of decimal points (degree of precision) to display.
-To see it in action, change the Decimals selection and observe the change in the visualization.
+For example, enter Pct and review the dashboard to see Pct instead of % displayed after the percentage value.

-To reset to defaults (discard override settings for the selected metric), select the trash can next to the metric.
+To reset to defaults (discard override settings for the selected metric), open the (Actions) menu for that row and select Reset.

 Related tags